radekg/dockerfile/README.md

 ## dockerfile run

 Start a container from an image.
-The container will be started in an interactive mode - using {{-ti}} options.
+The container will be started in an interactive mode - using `-ti` options.

 ## dockerfile docker-push